Appendix B — Research computing overview

 farr

-, the companion package for this book, and in general the data steps are made available in the source code for that package.↩︎though in many cases there will be an implicit SQL-based data step, just with
+, the companion package for this book, and in general the data steps are made available in the source code for that package: https://github.com/iangow/farr.↩︎While there will often be an implicit SQL-based step,

 dplyr

-handling most of the SQL-related details.
-SAS is an alternative with excellent native handling of WRDS data, but our understanding is that nowadays few accounting researchers exclusively use SAS for their research, suggesting it is not sufficient.↩︎The challenge with Python would be in additional complexity in accessing data from the WRDS PostgreSQL database.↩︎
+handles most of the SQL-related details.
+SAS is an alternative with excellent native handling of WRDS data, but our understanding is that nowadays few accounting researchers exclusively use SAS for their research, suggesting it is not sufficient.↩︎Recent developments have made it easier to work with remote data sources using Python and it is possible that a future (alternative) edition of this book will use Python.↩︎

-For example, the Accounting Coding Camp provided by three accounting professors covers SAS, Stata, and Python.↩︎
+For example, the Accounting Coding Camp provided by three accounting professors covers SAS, Stata, and Python: https://accountingcodingcamp.com.↩︎